Seth Moulton

-Seth Wilbur Moulton (born October 24, 1978) is an American politician serving as the U.S. representative for Massachusetts's 6th congressional district since 2015.
-A former Marine Corps officer, he is a member of the Democratic Party.
+Seth Wilbur Moulton (born October 24, 1978) is an American politician and prior service Marine Corps officer who has been the U.S. representative for Massachusetts's 6th congressional district since 2015.
+A member of the Democratic Party, his district includes many of Boston's northern suburbs, such as Andover, Marblehead, Peabody, and his hometown of Salem.

-After graduating from Harvard University in 2001 with a Bachelor of Arts in physics, Moulton joined the United States Marine Corps.
-He served four tours in Iraq and then earned his master's degrees in business and public policy in a dual program at Harvard.
+After graduating from Harvard College in 2001 with a Bachelor of Science in physics, Moulton joined the United States Marine Corps.
+He served four tours in Iraq and then earned his master's degrees in business and public administration in a dual program at Harvard.
 He entered politics in 2014, when he was elected to represent Massachusetts's 6th congressional district.

-In early 2019, Moulton was seen as a potential presidential candidate for the Democratic nomination in 2020.
-Publicly expressing his interest in the prospect, he traveled to early primary states.
-After announcing his candidacy on April 22, 2019, Moulton withdrew from the race on August 23.
+On April 22, 2019, Moulton announced himself a Democratic Party candidate for U.S. president in the 2020 election.
+Moulton campaigned across Iowa, New Hampshire, and South Carolina during spring of 2019.
+Moulton's presidential campaign failed to garner support and Moulton did not qualify for the 2020 Democratic Party presidential debates.
+Moulton subsequently withdrew from the presidential race on August 23, 2019.

+On October 15, 2025, Moulton announced his decision to challenge incumbent U.S. senator Ed Markey in the Democratic primary for the United States Senate in 2026.

 Early life, education, and commission

 Moulton was born on October 24, 1978, in Salem, Massachusetts, to Lynn Alice (née Meader), a secretary, and Wilbur Thomas Moulton, Jr., a real estate attorney.
 He has two younger siblings, Eliza and Cyrus, and grew up in Marblehead, Massachusetts.
 He graduated from Phillips Academy in 1997, and attended Harvard College, where he earned a bachelor's degree in physics in 2001.
 He gave the Undergraduate English Oration at his commencement, focusing on the importance of service.

 Moulton joined the Marine Corps after graduation, a few months before the September 11 attacks.
 He attended the Officer Candidate School in Quantico, Virginia, and graduated in 2002 with the rank of second lieutenant.
+After he left the Marines Corps in 2008, Moulton attended a dual-degree program at the Harvard Business School and the Harvard Kennedy School, earning master's degrees in business and public policy in 2011.
+While a graduate student at Harvard, Moulton was a resident tutor in Quincy House.